YaboYan/OVS_Inband/README.md

 I run my program under linux with mininet.
 I use ryu as my controller.

-If you don't know how to replace your old OpenVswitch, you can try fresh.sh in the folder.
+If you don't know how to replace your old OpenVswitch, you can try fresh.sh.
 # test file
 I put some test file in the 'demo' folder.
 You can use them to get a better understanding of this program.